 In the debate between brown bread vs white bread, let's get in-depth about knowing them.
-Brown bread is technically a wheat loaf made entirely of whole wheat flour.
+Difference between brown bread and white bread: it's a whole wheat loaf made entirely from whole wheat flour.
 At least, that's what we thought when we bought it.

-But, commercially acquirable brown bread is not the same as whole wheat bread.
+But, commercially acquirable brown bread is not the same to whole wheat bread.
 "What," you say.
 Is that even feasible?
 Let me explain.

-First, what is wheat flour/atta; whole wheat grain along with bran, germ, and endosperm, milled into flour is wheat flour.
+Wheat flour or atta is simply whole wheat grain milled into flour, including bran, bacteria, and endosperm.
 This makes wheat flour loaded with fiber and nutrients that are missing in refined flour.
 Automatically it becomes the healthier choice.

-But, commercially sold bread is your white bread with added caramel color and labeled as brown bread.
-If you read the ingredient list, you will see the percentage of flour used.
+But, commercially sold bread is your white bread with added caramel color and is labelled as brown bread.
+You can read the ingredient list for the flour percentage.
 Do not fall for the marketing tricks and make it a practice to always read the ingredients.

 Things to keep in mind while choosing bread:

 · Flour percentage- always choose 100% whole wheat